yuhuan-wu/CiteSelect/README.md

 # CiteSelect

-Semantic Scholar citation mining pipeline for a target researcher.
+CiteSelect is a citation mining pipeline for finding representative citations of a target researcher.

-It fetches the researcher's papers, collects all citing papers and citation contexts, uses LLM-based refinement to rank representative citations, enriches author identity signals with academic-awards datasets, and exports a reviewable Excel workbook for grant / talent / evaluation materials.
+It fetches the researcher's papers from Semantic Scholar, collects citing papers and citation contexts, runs LLM-based refinement, enriches author identity signals with fellow/member datasets, and exports a reviewable Excel workbook for grant / talent / evaluation materials.

-## What It Produces

-- `outputs/citations/`: raw citing papers and citation contexts
-- `outputs/citations_refined/`: LLM-refined citation judgments
-- `outputs/reports/representative_citations.xlsx`: final Excel export

-Main Excel columns:

-- `citing paper title`
-- `citing venue`
-- `authors`
-- `author type`
-- `citation role`
-- `importance score`
-- `citing content`

-## Repo Layout

-- `collect.py`: CLI entrypoint
-- `fetch_citations.py`: fetch citing papers from Semantic Scholar
-- `refine_citations.py`: compact LLM refinement
-- `export_excel.py`: Excel export and post-filters
-- `award_matcher.py`: local fuzzy matching against award/fellow datasets
-- `academic-awards/data/`: vendored award/member datasets
-- `config.example.yaml`: example config without secrets

 ## Install